An1onegit/Projet_transverse/README.md

 ## ✨ Future Improvements
-- 🚀 Expand with new levels and challenges
+- 🚀 Expand with new maps and challenges
+- 🎣 Add some fishing rods and fishes to get
+- ⬇️ Release on Steam !!